Dive sites Menorca: So much to explore!

 Stalactite Cave **

 Stalactite Cave, located on the north coast, is a small cavern that was discovered only recently and that is known to very few people.
 A small entrance leads us via a tunnel to an air-filled space, where we can surface.
 If we look over our shoulder, we can still see the blue from the entry.
 Inside it is shallow and we can swim around a large rock.
 To the left there is another room full of stalactites and stalagmites.
 To reach this, we have to take of our fins and wade through a large crack.
-Here we can enjoy the true beauty of this cavern -without touching anything-, as the process of precipitation is still on-going after thousands of years!
+Here we can enjoy the true beauty of this cavern -without touching anything-, as the process of precipitation is still on-going after thousands of years.

 Scorpion Cave

 This tunnel in Cap d'en Font is hardly known and even less explored.
-After we enter the small cave in the rock face we follow it to the right where we find a narrow passage in the bottom.
+After we enter a small cave in the rock face we follow it to the right where we find a narrow passage in the bottom.
 Behind this restriction we can see a tunnel that emerges some 150 metres further into the 'Belltower'.
 Scorpion Cave is best dived in sidemount configuration.
-A cave diving license is mandatory.
+Depth: 5 -18 metres.

 Seven Arches *